TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * Reduces tool knockback
 * Duel Wielding
     * Similar to the daggers ability, but for any tool
+* Draconic
+    * Can now be crafted using dragon scales as an alternative to dragon heads

 ## Next features